Kyriosity/read-write/readme+/dev/.net/wpf/README.md

 # WPF - Reminder

-Despite of much scepsis, justifiable and not, and critics from the very dawn of WPF, it became a sound successor of _WinForms_ and platform of Microsoft products.
-Unlike to its Web companion manqué - Silverlight.
+Despite of much scepsis, justifiable and not, and critics from the very dawn of WPF, it became a fully mature successor of _WinForms_ and a platform of Microsoft products.
+Unlike its Web companion manqué - Silverlight.

 For developers WPF:

-+ is a number one platform for Windows clients, which make big global market,
++ is the number one platform for Windows clients, which makes a big global market,
 + provides direct hardware acceleration since Windows&nbsp;7
 + implies [MVVM](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm) and has promoted it to other platforms